luau-lang/rfcs/docs/index-type-operator.md

 type unionType = typeof(bob["age"]) | typeof(bob["name"]) | typeof(bob["alive"]) -- unionType = number | string | boolean
 ```

-This is a valid Luau program; however, in order to define the type of `Person["age"]` we had to first declare a variable `bob` and utilize the `typeof` type operator.
+This is a valid Luau program; however, in order to define the type of `Person["age"]` we had to first declare a variable `bob` and utilize the `typeof` type function.
 This is quite cumbersome when developers want to typecheck using the type of `Person["age"]` without having to declare a variable first.
 Additionally, in order to define the union type of all the properties of `Person`, current Luau requires an explicit list of each property using `typeof`.

-The expected outcome of the index type operator is that it will enhance developer experience and allow Luau developers to more easily develop well-typed programs.
+The expected outcome of the index type function is that it will enhance developer experience and allow Luau developers to more easily develop well-typed programs.

 ## Design

-The solution to this problem is a type operator, `index`, that can compute the type based on the static properties of `Person`.
-Formally, the `index` type operator will take in two arguments: the type to index (indexee) and the type to index it with (indexer).
+The solution to this problem is a type function, `index`, that can compute the type based on the static properties of `Person`.
+Formally, the `index` type function will take in two arguments: the type to index (indexee) and the type to index it with (indexer).
 This would allow us to instead write the following code:
 ```luau
 type Person = {
   age: number,